Health Coach Training

 I hope to be able to coach in Spanish- what support does this program offer?

 It’s fantastic to hear that you are interested in Spanish health and wellness coaching!
 This program can help support you in your journey.
-We currently have 2 instructors that speak Spanish and we offer resources and practice coaching in Spanish for those interested.
+We currently have 5 instructors that speak Spanish and we offer resources and practice coaching in Spanish for those interested.
+Students may complete 2 out of their 3 mentored coaching sessions in Spanish.

 What is the cost of the program?

-The cost of our program is $5,000.
-There is an option on our application for you to apply for a financial scholarship, additionally, we also offer 5 or 6 month payment plans.
+The cost of our program is on a sliding scale from $3,500 - $5,500.
+There is also an option on our application for you to apply for an additional need-based financial scholarship to help with tuition costs beyond our lowest sliding scale offering of $3500; we also offer 5-7 month payment plans.

 Your application isn’t open yet- how can I get notified when it is available?